lspm-pkg/better-dockerpi/README.md

 Credentials are username `pi` and the password you set.

+Then when inside, run `sudo raspi-config` and go into andvanced settings and expand file system; reboot.

 By default all filesystem changes will be lost on shutdown.
 You can persist filesystem changes between reboots by mounting the `/sdcard` volume on your host:

 ```